 - 5.81 It is recommended that: - Lutterworth Sports Centre pool is retained and maintained at good quality.
-If the facility is to be replaced after 2031, this should be to a site within the existing town area of Lutterworth, in order to maximise sustainable transport options for users. - Leicester Grammar School's pool is retained and maintained at good quality and that the current levels of community use remains long term.
+If the facility is to be replaced after 2031, this should be to a site within the existing town area of Lutterworth, in order to maximise sustainable transport options for users.
+If a Town Centre site is not available the secured Leisure Centre Site as part of the Lutterworth East SDA should be utilised. - Leicester Grammar School's pool is retained and maintained at good quality and that the current levels of community use remains long term.
 If possible, an agreement should be put in place to secure this long-term community use.

-- 5.82 It is recommended that the following provision is sought in Market Harborough, subject to feasibility assessments including site availability for a replacement leisure centre: - 25 m x 8 lane main pool (425 sq m) - 10m x 8 m leisure pool (80 sq m) - 5m x 4m learner/teaching/training pool (20 sq m)
+- 5.82 It is recommended that the following provision is sought in Market Harborough, subject to feasibility assessments including site availability for a replacement leisure centre: - o 25 m x 8 lane main pool (425 sq m) - 10m x 8 m leisure pool (80 sq m) - o 5m x 4m learner/teaching/training pool (20 sq m)